cdkrot/Mechanics/README.md

 * 1.7 update WIP

 ### Contibutors
-*cdkrot: main contibutor
+* cdkrot: main contibutor
 * T145: will not be committing to this repository as frequently, as he have primarily turned his attention to developing Magistics: http://www.minecraftforum.net/topic/2424249-/
-*: want to become a contibutor?
+* :want to become a contibutor?
 Contact me(cdkrot)!

 ## Latest News
 * 23 mar 14 fixed all texturing, includeing initialization (thanks kenzierocks!)
 Localization to do.